Openhab-Nodes/website/content/en/userguide/getting_started.md

 #### Wireless

-When the gateway starts up it will create a Wi-Fi hotspot called “openHAB X XXXX” with XXXX being 4 device specific characters.
+When the gateway starts up it will create a Wi-Fi hotspot called “OHX XXXX” with XXXX being 4 device specific characters.
 Once connected the welcome screen should pop up.
 If not, type in “http://gateway.local” into your web browser.

 {{< /col3md >}}